-Mayor Hylan has made the positive promise that if either Mayor Hylan has made the positive promise that if either of the two pending bills to relieve New York City finances at Albany becomes a law, a site for a library at Forest Hills will be purchased.
+Mayor Hylan has made the positive promise that if either of the two pending bills to relieve New York City finances at Albany becomes a law, a site for a library at Forest Hills will be purchased.
 His honor made this promise at a meeting of the Board of Estimate held on Wednesday, March 7, and a delegation from Forest Hills attended the meeting, Rev. Albert Sheppard acting as spokesman.

-When the library matter was reached on the calendar, Rev. Mr. Sheppard spoke brighty of the importance of pure previous meeting, that no sites for libraries could be pur-shased unless the bill amending the pay-as-you-go law is passed by the legislature.
+When the library matter was reached on the calendar, Rev. Mr. Sheppard spoke briefly of the importance of purchasing a site, and the Mayor said, as he had said at a previous meeting, that no sites for libraries could be purshased unless the bill amending the pay-as-you-go law is passed by the legislature.